 This qualification has been developed to address the lack of qualifications for the inspection and assessment of non-metallics.
 Non-metallics are relatively new polymeric materials.
 They are being increasingly used in the manufacture of installations, plant and equipment, including systems under pressure.
 These materials include thermoplastics, thermosets (including polymer composites) and elastomers which are used in a range of applications, in particular for their resistance to corrosion and a variety of chemicals.
 Applications include plant, equipment, vessels, piping, valves, linings, coatings, insulations and attachments.
-Complex installations are manufactured and assembled from a variety of components.
+Complex installations are assembled from a variety of components and include systems under pressure.